RRZE-HPC/OSACA/README.rst

     osaca [-h] [-V] [--arch ARCH] [--fixed] [--db-check] [--import MICROBENCH] [--insert-marker]
-	  [--export-graph GRAPHNAME] FILEPATH
+	  [--export-graph GRAPHNAME] [--ignore-unknown] [--verbose]
+	  FILEPATH

 -h, --help
   prints out the help message.
 -V, --version
   shows the program’s version number.
 --arch ARCH
-  needs to be replaced with the wished architecture abbreviation.
+  needs to be replaced with the target architecture abbreviation.
-  Possible options are ``SNB``, ``IVB``, ``HSW``, ``BDW``, ``SKX`` and ``CSX`` for the latest Intel micro architectures starting from Intel Sandy Bridge and ``ZEN1`` for AMD Zen (17h family) architecture.
+  Possible options are ``SNB``, ``IVB``, ``HSW``, ``BDW``, ``SKX`` and ``CSX`` for the latest Intel micro architectures starting from Intel Sandy Bridge and ``ZEN1``, ``ZEN2`` for AMD Zen architectures.
   Furthermore, ``TX2`` for Marvell`s ARM-based ThunderX2 architecture is available.
 --fixed
-  Run the throughput analysis with fixed probabilities for all suitable ports per instruction.
+  Run the throughput analysis with fixed port utilization for all suitable ports per instruction.
   Otherwise, OSACA will print out the optimal port utilization for the kernel.
 --db-check
   Run a sanity check on the by "--arch" specified database.
   The output depends on the verbosity level.
-  Keep in mind you have to provide a (dummy) filename in anyway.
+  Keep in mind you have to provide an existing (dummy) filename in anyway.
 --import MICROBENCH
   Import a given microbenchmark output file into the corresponding architecture instruction database.
   Define the type of microbenchmark either as "ibench" or "asmbench".
 --insert-marker
-  OSACA calls the Kerncraft module for the interactively insertion of `IACA <https://software.intel.com/en-us/articles/intel-architecture-code-analyzer>`_ marker in suggested assembly blocks.
+  OSACA calls the Kerncraft module for the interactively insertion of `IACA <https://software.intel.com/en-us/articles/intel-architecture-code-analyzer>`_ byte markers or OSACA AArch64 byte markers in suggested assembly blocks.
 --export-graph EXPORT_PATH
   Output path for .dot file export.
 If "." is given, the file will be stored as "./osaca_dg.dot".
-  After the file was created, you can convert it to a PDF file using dot: `dot -Tpdf osaca_dg.dot -o osaca_dependency_graph.pdf`
+  After the file was created, you can convert it to a PDF file using `dot <https://graphviz.gitlab.io/_pages/pdf/dotguide.pdf>`_.
+--ignore-unknown
+  Force OSACA to apply a throughput and latency of 0.0 cy for all unknown instruction forms.
+  If not specified, a warning will be printed instead if one ore more isntruction form is unknown to OSACA.
+-v, --verbose
+  Increases verbosity level

 The **FILEPATH** describes the filepath to the file to work with and is always necessary